 Time is money.

 This is a widely accepted concept.
-The average mother who will exclusively breastfeed will spend up to about 1,800 hours doing so.
-A full-time 40-hour workweek, with three weeks of vacation, adds up to 1,960 hours of work time a year.
-If a mother is pumping in addition to nursing, she can spend up to 2-3 extra hours a day pumping milk.
+The average mother who will exclusively breastfeed will spend up to about 1,800 hours doing so.2 A full-time 40-hour workweek, with three weeks of vacation, adds up to 1,960 hours a year.
+If a mother is pumping in addition to breastfeeding, she can spend up to 2-3 extra hours a day pumping milk.
 This means that breastfeeding is a full-time job.
 If a mom was getting paid for that time, she could make good money!

 Pumping takes time.

-Working mothers who give their babies breastmilk have to trade the time they could be spending getting their work done to instead nurse or pump.
-I put in so many additional hours after work time to make up for the 1-2 hours a day I had to step away from my desk to pump my milk to bring home to my baby every single day.
+Working mothers who give their babies breastmilk have to trade the time they could spend getting their work done to breastfeed or pump instead.
+I put in so many additional hours after work to make up for the 1-2 hours a day I had to step away from my desk to pump my milk to bring home to my baby every day.

 It’s a trade-off.

-While mothers are skilled multi-taskers, there is just so much one person can get done while nursing or pumping.
-Usually, while nursing, mothers begin trading off other parts of their lives to keep nursing (like sleeping and eating while it’s hot!).
-There’s only so much we moms can get done in a day when (one of our) full-time jobs is feeding our baby!
+While mothers are skilled multi-taskers, there is just so much one person can get done while breastfeeding or pumping.
+Usually, while breastfeeding, mothers begin trading off other parts of their lives to keep breastfeeding (like sleeping and eating while it’s hot!).
+There’s only so much we moms can get done in a day when (one of) our full-time job is feeding our baby!

 Producing milk takes extra calories.

-Nursing mothers know that they need to eat well to ensure that their milk is nutrient-rich for their babies.
+Breastfeeding mothers know that they need to eat well to ensure their milk is nutrient-rich for their baby.
 Mothers will spend money on special foods, broths, and teas to enrich their milk.
-Additionally, if a mother has a shortage of milk, she may spend money on all sorts of products to keep the milk full and flowing.
-Nursing moms usually eat lactation cookies, lactation teas, lactation bars, lactation smoothies, vitamins, supplements, and homeopathic remedies.
+Additionally, if a mother has a shortage of milk, she may spend money on all sorts of products to keep the milk flowing.
+Breastfeeding moms usually eat lactation cookies, teas, lactation bars, lactation smoothies, vitamins, supplements, and homeopathic remedies.
 The list goes on and on!

 It can be mentally draining.

 A mother’s mental health is one of the most critical components of becoming a new mom.
-Keeping up with nursing is mentally and physically exhausting.
-For at least the first few months, it is all-consuming and can be very stressful.
-Nursing can also be very challenging on a mother’s neck, back, and shoulders.
+Keeping up with breastfeeding is mentally and physically exhausting.
+It is all-consuming and can be very stressful for at least the first few months.
+Breastfeeding can also be very challenging on a mother’s neck, back, and shoulders.
 This strain can cause pain, which adds to her stress.

 Breastfeeding can be physically strenuous.

-Just because a mother makes milk doesn’t mean that her baby will automatically latch or nurse correctly.
-Many mothers who have enough milk struggle to get their baby to drink it for one reason or another (poor latch, forceful letdown, etc.).
+Just because a mother makes milk doesn’t mean her baby will automatically latch or breastfeed correctly.
+Many mothers who have enough milk struggle to get their babies to drink it for one reason or another (poor latch, forceful letdown, etc.).
 Many moms will even hire lactation consultants to support them with getting their babies to eat.